jlmelville/uwot/docs/umap-for-tsne.md

 only large for neighbors that are close in the input space.
 Therefore it's only necessary to calculate the attractive gradient for nearest neighbors of
 $\mathbf{x_i}$.
-In Barnes-Hut t-SNE, the number of nearest neighbors used is three times whatever the perplexity is, so usually, you are looking for the 150-nearest neighbors of each point.
+In Barnes-Hut t-SNE, the number of nearest neighbors used is three times whatever the perplexity is.
+For larger datasets, a perplexity of 50 is common, so usually you are looking for the 150-nearest neighbors of each point.
 * The repulsive part of the gradient is dependent on $q_{ij}$ which changes with each iteration, so the improvements here focus on grouping together points which are distant in the output space and treating them as a single point for